bcm-uga/lfmm/README.md

 # lfmm
 The R package **lfmm** provides function to estimate unobserved confounding factors in large association studies.
-Considering that we observed n samples of p explained variables, put in a matrix Y, and n sample of a variable of interest.
-We want to find out which explained variables are associated with the variable of interest.
-The variables of interest and other useful covariates for the model are put in a matrix X. Let considering the factor augmented linear model
+Considering that we observed n samples of p response variables, put in a matrix Y, and n sample of a variable of interest.
+We want to find out which response variables are associated with the variable of interest.
+The variables of interest and other useful covariates for the model are put in a matrix X. Let considering the latent factor mixed model (LFMM)

 Y = U V^T + X B^T + E,

 where

-- Y is an n by p matrix of explained with n samples and p variables,
+- Y is an n by p matrix of response with n samples and p variables,
 - X is an n by d matrix of the variable of interest for the association with other covariates useful for the model,
 - B is a d by p matrix of unobserved coefficients for the observed